 - GoogleApps Authentication

 Configuring authentication providers

-You can use the web user interface to configure authentication providers at Configuration ➜ Settings.
+You can use the Octopus Web Portal to configure authentication providers by navigating to Configuration ➜ Settings.

 Alternatively, you can configure authentication providers using the

 Sign in for the first time

 If you're using the Username and Password provider, you will need to invite your team to use Octopus and create and manage their user accounts manually.